 Portraits are a process and they take time but if done right and with patience they can be extremely gratifying for the wearer and the artist who did the tattoo.

 This tattoo took more than four sessions but these photos show the multiple stages of the process and the difference between a fresh black and gray tattoo and a healed one.

-I am no longer taking new clients or new tattoos but you are more than welcome to email me the picture you are looking to get done and I can recommend an artist who I think will do a great job for you.
+I retired from tattooing in 2015 but you are more than welcome to email us the picture you are looking to get done and we can recommend an artist who we think will do a great job for you.